 - DISASTER Unemployment Assistance (DUA)

 - DUA is a federal program that night be authorized to provide financial assistance to jobless workers and the self-employed when they are unemployed as a direct result of a Presidentially Declared major natural disaster.
-The deadline for 2020 CA Wildfire DUA is 11/30/20 Multi-language: Spanish

 - EDUCATION - Cal Grant Administrative Requirements Eased by Governor's Executive Order

 - 5/20/20 Gov. Newsom issued an executive order easing certain administrative requirements for verifying Cal Grant eligibility.
 The deadline by which Cal Grant applicants must verify their Grade Point Average (GPA) is extended to 9/2/20.
 This applies to students that submitted a financial aid application before the deadline but do not yet have a verified GPA on file.
 It also waives the verification of Selective Service registration for students applying for financial aid via the CA Dream Act Application (CADAA) for the 2019-20 and 2020-21 academic years.
 New Cal Grant applicants can self-certify their high school graduation if their school is unable to do so due to school closures.
 Students can log onto their WebGrants 4 Students account to determine the next steps in accessing their Cal Grant award or call (888) CA GRANT, for assistance.
 Full Executive Order Key Words: Pandemic, COVID-19, Coronavirus, Education, CSAC,